yaqiyang/php-sdk-dev/README.md

 ## Then do the following,
 * Go to the root folder of the project
 * php composer.phar Install    -- this will install all dependencies
-* php  StorageResourcePrivderSample.php  -- this will run the tests for Storage Resource Provider
+* php StorageResourceProviderSample.php  -- this will run the sample calls for Storage Resource Provider

-## In the tests,
+## In the sample,
 * It will check if the storage account $accountName exists
 * If $accountName exists, it will be deleted
 * If $accountName does not exists, it will be created.